Summer Fellowships & Grants

 Critical Language Scholarships

-The International & Off-Campus Study Committee administers the following summer travel awards.
+The International & Off-Campus Study Committee and the Paul A. Mueller, Jr. Summer Award Committee administer the following summer travel awards.
 Students may apply for multiple awards in one term.
 Read the award descriptions for more information about eligibility.
 The maximum amount for each award is $3000.00.

 Margery Brittain '79 Foreign Travel Award Endowment Fund: This award supports educational travel for the purpose of conducting research or completing a course of study in a country where the student has not previously resided for any appreciable length of time.
 Preference will be given to Modern Language majors who will be enrolled at the College in a semester following the award.

 John Kryder Evans Scholar Summer Study and Travel Award: This award will go to a current sophomore or junior for study and/or educational summer travel outside the United States.
 The selected candidate must show quality of character, personal and intellectual promise, and an enthusiasm for learning from international experience.
 There are no limitations of major or destination; however, preference will be given to students whose projects reflect ethical or social concerns of our time, such as human rights, global peace, or international understanding.

 Charles J.G.
 Mayaud Endowment Fund: This award supports study and/or educational travel for Franklin & Marshall students outside the United States during the summer between semesters, or the summer following graduation.
 Only if a summer awardee is forced for reasons beyond his or her control to postpone the project would it be acceptable for a project to take place in fall semester or over winter break, but in no case finishing later than the first day of class the following spring semester.
 Sophomores, juniors, and seniors (e.g. soon-to-be rising juniors, rising seniors, and graduates) are eligible to apply.